JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 - U card: bins tally by cell of interaction
 - Allows investigation of where detections originate

 *The novel functionality is the treatment of the mesh as independent cells.
-The U card on the detector creates bins based on the cell where the detected particle was generated.
+The U card on the detectors f6 tally creates bins based on the cell where the detected particle was generated.
 By setting the parameters of the U card to the cells in the mesh, we can investigate how each cell influences the detector.
 Currently the main limit to resolution of this method are the number of cells you can use on the U card.
 In this case I go up to 9 by 9 by 9.*

 ## Cell influence clouds